 Right before you reach Sunset Point (the end of the trail) I looked back at the canyon and I was finally able to see the Queen Victoria hoodoo!

 A nice ending for this great hike in Bryce Canyon.

 - Do you want to go hiking in Bryce Canyon during the hot summer months as I did?
-Start around 8 in the morning, in that case, you will be out of the canyon before it gets too hot.
+Start before or around 8 in the morning.
+In that case, you will be out of the canyon before it gets too hot.